gregurco/jobeet-tutorial/docs/days/day-8.md

 Example: `TextType` will be rendered as `<input type="text" ...>`

-Let's try other types.
+Let’s try other types.
 For example, we defined `public` field as `TextType`, but in entity it is boolean.
-It's better to render it as selector with YES and NO options.
+It’s better to render it as selector with YES and NO options.
 We will implement [ChoiceType][9]:

 ```diff
 - ->add('public', TextType::class)